INGV/exist-fdsn-station/README.md

 ```

-If you put in your Station directory all your station.xml files, one per station, before building the package, you will get your database right in eXist-db after package installation.
-This is true even for the one shot deploy.
+Put in your Station directory all your station.xml files, one per station, before building the package, you will get your database right in eXist-db after package installation.
+It works even for the one shot deploy.